Cheating: why do children do it?

 - Check your expectations.
 Sometimes our expectations can be too high for a child’s abilities.
 Putting pressure on your child to achieve good marks or do well at sport might encourage cheating.

 - Try a range of activities.
-Trying something new gives your child the chance to find things he can do well at and develop new skills.
-This will help his self-esteem.
+Trying something new gives your child the chance to find things they can do well at and develop new skills.
+This will help your child's self-esteem.

 - Use everyday conversations to remind your child about the importance of fair play.
 For example, if you’re watching sport on TV, you could talk about how it would be less fun to watch if the players were cheating.

-- Avoid telling your child that she’s a ‘cheat’.
+- Avoid telling your child that they're a ‘cheat’.
 This might lead to even more cheating.
-That is, if your child believes she’s a cheat, she might as well as keep cheating.
+That is, if your child believes they're a cheat, they might as well as keep cheating.

 Helping children understand the consequences of cheating